Telehealth Weight Loss: Why More Americans Are Choosing Online Doctors

 • No separate office visit fees: Many telehealth programs include consultations in the monthly treatment cost.

-• Lower medication costs: Telehealth providers often partner with compounding pharmacies, offering FDA-regulated medications at a fraction of brand-name prices.
+• Bundled medication pricing: Telehealth providers often partner with state-licensed compounding pharmacies, offering compounded medications (not FDA-approved as final products) at a single monthly cash price set by the provider.

 • No travel expenses: Gas, parking, and lost wages from time off work all contribute to the hidden cost of in-person care.